Yelp/pyramid_swagger/docs/migrating_to_swagger_20.rst

 .. note::

-    When both versions of Swagger are supported, all requests are validated against the 2.0 version of the schema.
+    When both versions of Swagger are supported, all requests are validated against the 2.0 version of the schema only.
     Make sure that your 1.2 and 2.0 schemas define an identical set of APIs.

 If you're not using an ini file, configuration in Python also works.